jcroberson/jcroberson/README.md

 ### Howdy!

 My name is J.C.
 Roberson, and I'm a biomedical engineering student at Texas A&M!
 I enjoy coding outside of classes, and this profile is a place for me to store and share my projects.
-I'm most proficient in python, but am in the process of learning C#.
+I'm most proficient in python, but am in the process of learning html, css, and javascript.

-I'm currently investigating simple fluid simulations and various forms of visualization using code.
+I'm currently investigating simple fluid simulations and various forms of procedural generation.

 ### About Me